-This is the second report in an annual series of four reports prepared by the Salmon Technical Team (STT) of the Pacific Fishery Management Council (Council) to document and help guide salmon fishery management off the coasts of Washington, Oregon, and California.
+This is the second report in an annual series of four reports prepared by the Salmon Technical Team (STT) of the Pacific Fishery Management Council (Council) to document and help guide ocean fishery salmon management off the coasts of Washington, Oregon, and California.
 The report focuses on Chinook, coho, and pink salmon stocks that have been important in determining Council fisheries in recent years, and on stocks listed under the Endangered Species Act (ESA) with established National Marine Fisheries Service (NMFS) ESA consultation standards.
-This report will be formally reviewed at the Council's March 2017 meeting.
+This report will be formally reviewed at the Council's March 2018 meeting.

-This report provides 2017 salmon stock abundance forecasts, and an analysis of the impacts of 2016 management measures, or regulatory procedures, on the projected 2017 abundance.
-This analysis is intended to give perspective in developing 2017 management measures.
-This report also constitutes the first part of an Environmental Assessment (EA) to comply with National Environmental Policy Act (NEPA) requirements for the 2017 ocean salmon management measures.
+This report provides 2018 salmon stock abundance forecasts, and an analysis of the impacts of 2017 management measures or regulatory procedures, on the projected 2018 abundance.
+This analysis is intended to give perspective in developing 2018 management measures.
+This report also constitutes the first part of an Environmental Assessment (EA) to comply with National Environmental Policy Act (NEPA) requirements for the 2018 ocean salmon management measures.
 An EA is used to determine whether an action being considered by a Federal agency has significant impacts.
 This part of the EA includes a statement of the purpose and need, a summary description of the affected environment, a description of the No-Action Alternative, and an analysis of the No-Action Alternative effects on the salmon stocks included in the Council's Salmon Fishery Management Plan (FMP).

 The STT and Council staff will provide two additional reports prior to the beginning of the ocean salmon season to help guide the Council's selection of annual fishery management measures: Preseason Report II and Preseason Report III.
 These reports will analyze the impacts of the Council's proposed alternatives and adopted fishery management recommendations, respectively.
-Preseason Report II will constitute the second part of the EA, and will include additional description of the affected environment relevant to the alternative management measures considered for 2017 ocean salmon fisheries, a description of the alternatives, and an analysis of the environmental consequences of the alternatives.
+Preseason Report II will constitute the second part of the EA, and will include additional description of the affected environment relevant to the alternative management measures considered for 2018 ocean salmon fisheries, a description of the alternatives, and an analysis of the environmental consequences of the alternatives.
 Preseason Report II will analyze the potential impacts of a reasonable range of alternatives, which will inform the final fishery management measures included in Preseason Report III.
 Preseason Report III will describe and analyze the effects of the Council's final proposed action, including cumulative effects.
 Together, these parts of the EA will provide the necessary components to determine if a finding of no significant impact (FONSI) or Environmental Impact Statement (EIS) is warranted.

 Chapter I provides a summary of stock abundance forecasts.
-Chapters II and III provide detailed stock-bystock analyses of abundance, a description of prediction methodologies, and accuracy of past abundance forecasts for Chinook and coho salmon, respectively.
+Chapters II and III provide detailed stock-by-stock analyses of abundance, a description of prediction methodologies, and accuracy of past abundance forecasts for Chinook and coho salmon, respectively.
 Chapter IV summarizes abundance and forecast information for pink salmon.
-Chapter V provides an assessment of 2016 regulations applied to 2017 abundance forecasts.
-Three appendices provide supplementary information as follows: Appendix A provides a summary of Council stocks and their management objectives; Appendix B contains the Council's current harvest allocation schedules, and Appendix C contains pertinent data for Oregon Production Index (OPI) area coho.
+Chapter V provides an assessment of 2017 regulations applied to 2018 abundance forecasts.
+Appendices provide supplementary information as follows: Appendix A provides a summary of Council stocks and their management objectives; Appendix B contains the Council's current harvest allocation schedules, and Appendix C contains pertinent data for Oregon Production Index (OPI) area coho.
+For 2018, Appendix D was included to summarize changes in Sacramento River Winter Chinook management expected to be implemented beginning in 2018.
 For NEPA purposes, Chapters I-IV of this document describe the affected environment and Chapter V provides a description and analysis of the No-Action Alternative.